 To qualify for this program, a student must:

-• File a current Free Application for Federal Student Aid (FASA) or MN Dream Act
+- Complete a current Free Application for Federal Student Aid (FAFSA) or Minnesota Dream Act application

 Participating Minnesota Institutions: